 (1) Load Serving Entities (LSEs) provide electric service to Customers and Wholesale Customers.
 LSEs include Non-Opt-In Entities (NOIEs) that serve Load, Competitive Retailers (CRs) (which includes Retail Electric Providers (REPs)), and External Load Serving Entities (ELSEs).
 Each LSE must register with ERCOT.
 To become registered as an LSE, an Entity must execute a Standard Form Market Participant Agreement (using the form in Section 22, Attachment A, Standard Form Market Participant Agreement), designate LSE Authorized Representatives, contacts, and a User Security Administrator (USA) (per Section 23, Form B, Load Serving Entity (LSE) Application for Registration), and demonstrate to ERCOT’s reasonable satisfaction that it is capable of performing the functions of an LSE under these Protocols.
-Additionally, a REP must demonstrate certification by P.U.C.
+Additionally, a REP must demonstrate and maintain certification by P.U.C.
 Subst.
 R. 25.107, Certification of Retail Electric Providers (REPs), and comply with the remaining requirements of this Section.
+ERCOT may immediately suspend or terminate a REP’s access to any of ERCOT’s systems if ERCOT has a reasonable suspicion that the REP is no longer certificated under P.U.C.
+Subst.
+R. 25.107.

 (2) All CRs must participate in and successfully complete testing as described in Section 19.8, Retail Market Testing, prior to commencing operations with ERCOT.